LumingSun/ML4DB-paper-list/README.md

 * SWIX: A Memory-efficient Sliding Window Learned Index (SIGMOD 2024)
 * Limousine: Blending Learned and Classical Indexes to Self-Design Larger-than-Memory Cloud Storage Engines (SIGMOD 2024)
 * A Survey of Learned Indexes for the Multi-dimensional Space (arXiv 2024)
+* Hyper: A High-Performance and Memory-Efficient Learned Index via Hybrid Construction (Proceedings of the ACM on Management of Data 2024)
+* TRAP: Tailored Robustness Assessment for Index Advisors via Adversarial Perturbation (NAACL 2024)
+* Predicate caching: Query-driven secondary indexing for cloud data warehouses (SIGMOD 2024)
+* AStore: Uniformed Adaptive Learned Index and Cache for RDMA-Enabled Key-Value Store (TKDE 2024)
+* Can Learned Indexes be Built Efficiently?
+A Deep Dive into Sampling Trade-offs (SIGMOD 2024)
+* Making In-Memory Learned Indexes Efficient on Disk (SIGMOD 2024)

 ##### Index Recommendation
 * Index Selection in a Self- Adaptive Data Base Management System （SIGMOD 1976）